-Be ''in the Know'' about Alcohol, Bonfires and Pets at Asilomar State Beach
+Be ''In The Know'' about Alcohol, Bonfires & Pets at Asilomar State Beach

 Alcoholic beverage consumption is NOT allowed at Asilomar State Beach.
 Please check with local municipalities regarding alcohol consumption at other Monterey area beaches.
 Phoebe's Café, located in the Phoebe Apperson Hearst Social Hall on the Conference Grounds sells alcohol that can be enjoyed while watching the sunset from the outdoor terrace.
 The Asilomar Conference Grounds are part of the Asilomar State Park Unit and are open to the public daily between the hours of 8:00 AM and * PM.
 There is no entrance fee; parking is free in designated parking lots.

 Dogs are allowed ON leash at Asilomar State Beach.
 Please consider families with infants and young children who frequent the beach when walking dogs by keeping them under control and picking up after your pet.
 Thank you for keeping our beach safe and clean for ALL!
 To learn about our Department's policy regarding dogs in CA State Parks visit: www.parks.ca.gov/?page_id=21305